bigchaindb/privacy-protocols/README.md

 ## On authentication
-All transactions on a blockchain network are digitally signed with the public key(s) of the issuer(s), so each message is authenticated *per se*.
+All transactions on a blockchain network are digitally signed with the signing key(s) of the issuer(s), so each message is authenticated *per se*.
 TLS has a set of cipher suites that allow us to disable authentication.
 In this case, if a signed message satisfies the parties involved, they can ignore extra certificates and move on.

 ### Extending support to X.509 certificates
 It might be useful for some use cases to enable `X.509` certificates.
 Most of the *old* web still relies on them, so why not use them?